 To apply for the program, a student must satisfy the following requirements.

 - Complete Calculus II by the start of the summer.

-3. Declared a major or minor in Mathematics or Actuarial Science, although preference will be given to majors.
+- Declared a major or minor in Mathematics or Actuarial Science (although preference will be given to majors).

-4. Commit at least 40 hours each week to the program (a participant may take a class or have a part-time job if approved by his or her faculty advisor.
+- Commit at least 40 hours each week to the program.
+A participant may take a class or have a part-time job on the weekends if approved by his or her faculty advisor.
 However, being a Simpson Colloquium Leader is not permitted because you will miss the whole first week of the summer research program.

-5. Participate in all required program activities, including making presentations about your research several times.
+- Participate in all required program activities, including making several presentations about your research.

 Your mathematical resume should contain the following information.

 - All declared majors and minors.

-3. List of the mathematics courses you have completed and are currently enrolled in.
+- List of the mathematics courses you have completed and are currently enrolled in.

 - All participation in mathematics department activities.

 - Participation in other relevant activities since arriving at Simpson College.

-6. The name and office phone number of one Simpson College faculty member who is not in the Mathematics Department to serve as a reference.
+- The name and office phone number of one Simpson College faculty member who is not in the mathematics department to serve as a reference.

 Your personal statement should contain the following information and should be no longer than two pages.

 - What special skills would you bring to the program?

 - What are your goals for the summer?

-4. What are your career goals and/or graduate school goals?
+- What are your career plans and/or graduate school plans?